IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`CF^p_{\omega ng}, CV^p_{\omega ng}`                         Fixed (no load) and variable cost of a generator.
 Variable cost includes fuel and O&M                                     €/h, €/MWh
 :math:`CE^p_{\omega ng}`                                           Emission cost of a generator                                                                                              €/MWh
 :math:`ER_g`                                                       Emission rate of a generator                                                                                              tCO2/MWh
-:math:`CV_e`                                                       Variable cost of an ESS or pumped-storage hydro power plant when charging                                                 €/MWh
+:math:`CV_e`                                                       Variable cost of an ESS or pumped-storage hydropower plant when charging                                                 €/MWh
 :math:`RU_g, RD_g`                                                 Ramp up/down of a non-renewable unit or maximum discharge/charge rate for ESS discharge/charge                            MW/h
 :math:`TU_t, TD_t`                                                 Minimum uptime and downtime of a thermal unit                                                                             h
 :math:`ST_e`                                                       Maximum shift time of an ESS unit (in particular, for demand side management)                                             h